 Archbishop of Church of Uganda Issues Home Truths to Church of England

-Church of England’s Decision
+The Church of England’s Decision

-The General Synod of the Church of England (their top governing body, like our Provincial Assembly) passed several resolutions that are of great concern to us in Uganda.
+The General Synod of the Church of England (their top governing body, like our Provincial Assembly) sat yesterday and passed several resolutions that are of great concern to us in Uganda.
 They have decided to allow clergy to preside at Blessings of Same-sex Unions and have approved supplemental prayers and liturgies for such occasions.

 The Church of England is very good at making contradictory statements and expecting everyone to believe both can be true at the same time.
 That’s what they have done with this decision.